We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Not all OTC medications are suitable for young children.
 People should consult a doctor before giving diarrhea medications to others.

-Although most people with a stomach bug recover in a few days, some people may need medical help.
-These people include those who are in severe pain, are pregnant, or show signs of dehydration.
+Although most people with a stomach bug recover in a few days,

 If someone is vomiting and has diarrhea multiple times a day, they can become dehydrated.
 It is especially important to watch out for this in children, older adults, and people with preexisting health conditions.